Yuen-Ling-Wong/Yuen-Ling-Wong/README.md

 🌿 I have a diverse background in **Data Science** , **M.S.W**, & **Public Policy**! 🔭

-🌎 Based in Canada 🇨🇦, I love bringing ideas💡, creativity 🎨, and data insights 📈 to life - creating beauty from scratch!
+🌎 Based in Canada 🇨🇦, I love bringing ideas💡, creativity 🎨, and data insights 📈 to life - Creating Beauty and Solutions from Scratch 🚀!

-🌈 I'm excited to apply data science knowledge to make positive changes in our society! 🥰
+🌈 Excited to use data science knowledge to make positive changes in our society! 🥰

 <!--
 **Yuen-Ling-Wong/Yuen-Ling-Wong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.